kquann/AMC-1_MIDI/README.md

 # AMC-1
-Arduino-based MIDI controller
+Arduino-based MIDI foot controller

 General:
--This is a general purpose MIDI controller based around an Arduino Uno microcontroller.
+-This is a general purpose MIDI foot controller based around an Arduino Uno microcontroller.
 -Please see associated parts list and schematic for details.
 -Makes use of ShiftPWM (from elcojacobs), MIDI (from Forty Seven Effects) and LiquidCrystal595 (from tehniq3) libraries.
 Make sure these are placed appropriately in your Ardunio IDE library directory.
 -The controller itself has 13 switches (10 multi-use, 1 page up, 1 page down and 1 tap-tempo).